-As of March 21, 2011, Data I/O had approximately 95 employees and 3 non-employee directors (with a 4th non-employee director as of April 1, 2011) who would be eligible to participate in the 2000 Plan.
-Consultants, agents, advisors, and independent contractors could be eligible under the 2000 Plan; however, Data I/O has no outstanding grants to this group until February of 2011 when one grant was made to a contractor.
+As of March 12, 2012, Data I/O had approximately 100 employees and 5 non-employee directors who would be eligible to participate in the 2000 Plan.
+Consultants, agents, advisors, and independent contractors can be eligible under the 2000 Plan; however, Data I/O had not previously made grants to this group until February of 2012 when one 5,000 grant was made to Kenneth Myer, who was a consultant at the time, who vested in 2,500 stock options, which remain outstanding, and forfeited 2,500 at the end of his consulting engagement.
 Because the grant of awards is based upon a determination made by the Committee after a consideration of various factors, Data I/O currently cannot determine the nature and amount of any awards that will be granted in the future to any eligible individual or group of individuals.
 However, the maximum number of shares that can be granted under the 2000 Plan during any calendar year covered employees (generally the chief executive officer and the three other most highly compensated officers, other than the chief financial officer, whose compensation is required to be disclosed pursuant to the rules and regulations under the Securities Exchange Act of 1934, as amended) is 200,000, except that Data I/O may make additional one-time grants to newly hired participants of up to 100,000 shares per such participant.
-In addition, the maximum number of shares that can be granted to a non-employee director of Data I/O during any calendar year is limited to 100,000.
+In addition, the maximum number of shares that can be granted to a nonemployee director of Data I/O during any calendar year is limited to 100,000.
 Data I/O believes that with these limitations and other provisions of the 2000 Plan, options granted under the 2000 Plan will generate "qualified performance-based compensation" within the meaning of Section 162(m) of the Internal Revenue Code and will, therefore, not be subject to the \$1,000,000 cap on deductibility for federal income tax purposes of certain compensation payments in excess of \$1,000,000.
 See "Certain Federal Income Tax Consequences" below.

-Awards may be granted in the form of incentive stock options ("ISOs") within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), nonqualified stock options ("NQOs") (each ISO or NQO, an "Option" and collectively,

-"Options"), stock appreciation rights, stock awards in the form of restricted stock ("Restricted Stock"), or other arrangements determined by the Committee.
+Awards may be granted in the form of incentive stock options ("ISOs") within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), nonqualified stock options ("NQOs") (each ISO or NQO, an "Option" and collectively, "Options"), stock appreciation rights, stock awards in the form of restricted stock ("Restricted Stock"), or other arrangements determined by the Committee.
 Any award may be granted either alone or in tandem with other awards granted under the 2000 Plan.
-The option price of ISOs shall be as determined by the Committee, but shall not be less than 100% of the fair market value of the Common Stock on the grant date.
+The option price of ISOs shall be as determined by the Committee, but shall not be less than 100% of the fair market value of the

+Common Stock on the grant date.
 The option price of NQOs may be less than the fair market value of the Common Stock on the date of the grant; however, as a matter of policy Data I/O does not grant options with an exercise price that is less than the fair market value of the shares on the date of grant of the option.
 The Committee may condition the grant of the award upon the attainment of specified performance goals or other criteria, which need not be the same for all participants.
-No ISOs may be granted under the 2000 Plan on or after May 14, 2019 (May 17, 2021 if this proposal is approved), but ISOs outstanding under the 2000 Plan may extend beyond that date.
+No ISOs may be granted under the 2000 Plan on or after May 17, 2021 (May 10, 2022 if this proposal is approved), but ISOs outstanding under the 2000 Plan may extend beyond that date.